williamahdevine/cache-run/README.md

 	- [Configure the emulator to support Sceneform](https://developers.google.com/ar/develop/java/emulator#configure-emulator)
 	- [Update Google Play Services for AR](https://developers.google.com/ar/develop/java/emulator#update-arcore)

 **Note:** The submitted version of CacheRun will feature coupons in the collection radius of the Goldberg Computer Science building.
+As such, please set your emulator's location to (44.637410, -63.587276) to accurately dipict that the app is 'being used at the Goldberg'.
 If testing/marking is performed elsewhere, [simply update the emulator's location](https://developer.android.com/studio/run/emulator#extended) or update the latitude and longitude of coupons in the code:

 ```kotlin
 private fun buildCoupons() {